thecreation/jquery-asRange/README.md

-ready   | Fires when the instance is ready for API use. enable  | Fires immediately when the `enable` instance method has been called. disable | Fires immediately when the `disable` instance method has been called. change  | Fires when the position of pointer is changed end     | Fires when mouse up destroy | Fires when an instance is destroyed.
+ready   | Fires when the instance is ready for API use. enable  | Fires immediately when the `enable` instance method has been called. disable | Fires immediately when the `disable` instance method has been called. change  | Fires when the position of pointer is changed. end     | Fires when mouse up. destroy | Fires when an instance is destroyed.

 ## No conflict